 The plot was foiled in September 1780, but Arnold escaped behind enemy lines.
 And perhaps no one was more shocked—nor more disappointed—by Arnold's defection than General George Washington.
 Arnold had become a powerful military commander under Washington’s counsel and good graces, despite Arnold's war injuries and disregard for authority.
 Washington considered Arnold one of his strongest officers—and, above all, a trusted ally.

-In Washington: The Indispensable Man, National Book Award-winning author James Thomas Flexner recounts the life of one of America's most beloved Founding Fathers—including a look at Washington's personal life and how he initiated the democratic principals we value today.
-Firm but never cruel, compassionate but never weak—Washington handled the Benedict Arnold scandal with the grace that would one day make him president.
+In Washington: The Indispensable Man, National Book Award-winning author James Thomas Flexner delivers a sweeping history of the life of George Washington, tracing his rise from uncertain young soldier to America's first president.
+The book explores Washington's fateful relationship with Benedict Arnold, and how Washington handled Arnold's betrayal with the grace that would one day make him president.

 Read on for an excerpt from Washington: The Indispensable Man, and then download the book.

 Arnold had commanded West Point for two months when Washington, on his way back from his depressing conference with Rochambeau, intended to inspect the fortress.
 He looked forward to spending a day and a night with the valiant officer and his very pretty wife.
 After a considerable ride, he arrived at their headquarters, some miles upriver from West Point, on September 24 for a late breakfast.
 He was dashed to be received only by an aide.
 Mrs. Arnold, he was told, had not yet arisen, and General Arnold had embarked in his barge on the river.
 The General had left word that he had gone to the fortress to prepare a reception for “His Excellency.”